untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 Both FXAA and SMAA write their result into `antiAliasingTexture`.
 The `outputTransform` pass reads from this texture when AA is active, or directly from `lookTexture` when `antiAliasingMode == .none`.

-The Gaussian pass blends its splats in the capture's own display-referred (sRGB) space, as the trainer did, and the pre-composite decodes the layer to linear once (un-premultiplied for the decode) before laying it over the scene.
-The look pass then leaves splat pixels alone: a capture is a finished photograph, so the grade and the tone map (ACES / AgX / a baked LUT) apply to the scene around the splats and to a pixel only in proportion to what the splats do not cover (`gaussianColorMap`'s alpha again); the output transform encodes the layer exactly once.
 Gaussian splat pixels are left as the splat pass blended them.
-A splat image has no geometric edge to smooth, only fine structure the filters would blur, so FXAA and the SMAA neighbourhood blend read the Gaussian pass's coverage (the alpha of `gaussianColorMap`, cleared and drawn every frame) and keep a pixel's colour in proportion to it: a fully covered pixel returns the source unchanged, a partly covered one blends between the filtered and the source colour.
+A splat image has no geometric edge to smooth, only fine structure the filters would blur, so FXAA and the SMAA neighbourhood blend read the Gaussian pass's coverage (the alpha of `gaussianColorMap`, valid for the frames the pass ran — `renderInfo.gaussianCoverageWritten`) and keep a pixel's colour in proportion to it: a fully covered pixel returns the source unchanged, a partly covered one blends between the filtered and the source colour.
 Meshes, gizmos and the environment behind and around the splats are filtered as before. `GaussianDebugOptions.shared.antiAliasSplatPixels` lets the filters treat splat pixels as before, for an A/B; a frame the Gaussian pass skipped (the simulator, no camera) leaves the mask off.

 > **Debug views that expose AA internals:**
 > - `renderDebugViewMode = .fxaaEdgeDebug` — shows the luma-gradient edge map computed by FXAA